 Each one of these elements is meant to be experienced as an extended conversation with God.
 God invites us to be with him, quietly enjoy his presence, listen to his word, and respond to him from our context, and sends us out with his blessing.

 We start each devotional with an invitation to God’s presence, a reminder of the infinite and perfect character of God.

 We will open with a prayer from the Book of Common Prayer (BCP), centered around the themes of practices, community, and callings.
 These set prayers have been used by the church for centuries and draw us into worship as a corporate body of Christ.

 Prayers of Confession are honest reflections on how we fall short of God’s calling in our life to love him and to love others.
 They are also an expression of our need for God’s grace and forgiveness.
-We will use the Prayer of Confession from Sunday worship to guide our confession throughout the week, in hopes of drawing together our public corporate worship with our private prayer.
+There is a Prayer of Confession each morning.

 The Psalms have always been the prayer book of God’s people, teaching us to respond to God with a full range of emotion.
 There will be times when a psalm does not connect with your immediate experience.
 But remember you are praying with a community of Christians.
 Perhaps someone in your church is going through what the psalm is expressing.
 It may also be something you’ll go through someday.

 Every morning and evening has a reading from the Bible.
 This is not a time to read it for information, but to listen for God’s voice and to allow God’s word to address your life.

 Prayers of Intercession and Thanksgiving

 Jesus is our model for intercessory prayer and gives us the power to pray on behalf of others.
 In the morning, we bring to God the needs and concerns of our lives, family, work and church.
 In the evening, we thank God for what he is doing in each of these spheres.
 We’ve added prayer items in case you are stuck.